 - 1. The direction of north, property lines, and existing structures and roads. - 2.
 Cut and fill slopes indicating the top and bottom of slope catch lines. - 3.
 Approximate slopes, contours, and direction of stormwater flow before and after major grading activities. - 4.
 Areas of soil disturbance and areas that will not be disturbed. - 5.
 Locations of structural and nonstructural controls (BMPs) identified in the SWPPP. - 6.
 Locations of off-site material, stockpiles, waste storage, borrow areas, and vehicle/equipment storage areas. - 7.
 Locations of all surface water bodies, including wetlands. - 8.
-Locations where stormwater or non-stormwater discharges off-site and/or to a surface water bodywaterbody, including wetlands. - 9.
+Locations where stormwater or non-stormwater discharges off-site and/or to a surface water body, including wetlands. - 9.
 Location of water quality sampling station(s), if sampling is required by state or local permitting authority. - 10.
-Areas where final stabilization has been accomplished and no further constructionphase permit requirements apply. - 11.
-Location or proposed location of LID facilities.
+Areas where final stabilization has been accomplished and no further constructionphase permit requirements apply.